 9. Ask outlet staff

 If you have questions about the quality of outlet items, don’t be afraid to ask store staff.
-Some employees may tell you if it’s made for the outlet or offer other valuable information.
+Some employees may tell you whether they’re made for the outlet or provide other valuable information.

 10. Don’t be afraid to walk away

 Don’t see anything you like?
 Don’t be afraid to leave empty-handed.